 For best macaron results, I still prefer to use good quality baking parchment and following a good macaron recipe.

 Have you bought a macaron mat recently?
 What do you think?

-Note: This is a personal review and not sponsored by anybody: Mastrad did not contact me.
-As I see them in so many shops and readers ask me if they should buy it, I bought the mat myself, curious to try.
+Note: This is a personal review and not sponsored.
+Mastrad did not contact me.
+As I see them in so many shops and readers ask me if they should buy it, I bought the mat myself, curious to experiment.
 All ideas and opinions are my own in the interest of my macaron-making friends.

 This post was first published 31 August 2012 but has now been updated.